 Clean Energy Education Program

-Application is Open
+Application Is Open

 NC GreenPower’s Clean Energy Education Program is a STEM-based initiative that helps bring exciting and engaging energy curriculum to the classrooms of North Carolina teachers.

-NC GreenPower is partnering with the NEED Project to bring North Carolina educators this new opportunity.
+NC GreenPower is partnering with the NEED Project to bring North Carolina educators this opportunity.
 The NEED Project is a 501(c)3 organization with over 40 years of experience in providing energy education programs to educators and students across the country.

 Apply Now